 The length of time each person has pain or discomfort varies.
 You may still have some pain when you go home and will probably be taking pain medication.
 Follow the guidelines below.

 - Take your medications as directed and as needed.

 - Call your doctor if the medication prescribed for you doesn’t relieve your pain.

-- As your incision heals, you will have less pain and need less pain medication.
-A mild pain reliever such as acetaminophen (Tylenol) or ibuprofen (Advil) will relieve aches and discomfort.
+- As your incision heals, you’ll have less pain and need less pain medication.
+A mild pain reliever such as acetaminophen (Tylenol®) or ibuprofen (Advil®) will relieve aches and discomfort.
 However, large quantities of acetaminophen may be harmful to your liver.
-Do not take more acetaminophen than the amount directed on the bottle or as instructed by your doctor or nurse.
+Don’t take more acetaminophen than the amount directed on the bottle or as instructed by your doctor or nurse.